 To sustain higher incoming data volumes, and/or increased processing, you can scale from a single instance up to a multi-instance, distributed deployment.
-Instances in the deployment serve all inputs, process events, and send to outputs independently.
-The instances are managed centrally by a single Master Node, which is responsible for keeping configurations in sync, and for tracking and monitoring their activity metrics.
+Instances in the deployment independently serve all inputs, process events, and send to outputs.
+The instances are managed centrally by a single Master Node, which is responsible for keeping configurations in sync, and for tracking and monitoring the instances' activity metrics.

-Single Instance – a normal Cribl LogStream instance, running by itself.
+Single Instance – a single Cribl LogStream instance, running as a standalone (not distributed) installation on one server.

-Master Node – a Cribl LogStream instance running in master mode, used to centrally author configurations and monitor a distributed deployment.
+Master Node – a LogStream instance running in Master mode, used to centrally author configurations and monitor Worker Nodes in a distributed deployment.

-Worker Node – a Cribl LogStream instance running as a managed worker, whose configuration is fully managed by a Master Node.
+Worker Node – a LogStream instance running as a managed Worker, whose configuration is fully managed by a Master Node.
+(By default, will poll the master for configuration changes every 10 seconds.)

-Worker Process – a process within a Single Instance or Worker Nodes that handles data inputs, processing, and output
+Worker Process – a Linux process within a Single Instance, or within Worker Nodes, that handles data inputs, processing, and output.
+The process count is constrained by the number of physical or virtual CPUs available; for details, see Sizing and Scaling.

-Mapping Ruleset – an ordered list of Filters, used to map Workers to Worker Groups.
+Mapping Ruleset – an ordered list of filters, used to map Workers Nodes into Worker Groups.

-This is an overview of distributed LogStream deployment's components.
+This is an overview of a distributed LogStream deployment's components.

 - Linux: RedHat, CentOS, Ubuntu, AWS Linux (64bit)